leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   Almost everything (except i18N messages most noticeably) is statically typed and checked during compilation.
 All the web application routes to controller methods, all the view templates are compiled and checked before going out into production.
-It freakingly awesome, I don't have to worry about mistyping url, miscasting request parameter or accidental change during refactoring.
+It's freakingly awesome, I don't have to worry about mistyping url, miscasting request parameter or accidental change introduced during refactoring.
+And I don't need to rely on integration / Selenium tests to catch this type of errors, I get this kind of feedback almost instantly on save / refresh.

   Now I have single point of truth for url definitions, `conf/routes` file.
 There is no other place to look into.
 In my views and my controller code I just reference compile-time generated binding, if something is mis-configured or mis-used - compile time error will be displayed.

   I had quite positive experience with IntelliJ Idea IDE using and navigating Play routes during application development.
-So. it's not something inconvenient (I didn't have to launch anything, wait for something or perform any other kind of manual configuration magic; it just worked).
+So, it's not something inconvenient (I didn't have to launch anything, wait for something or perform any other kind of manual configuration magic; it just worked).

 * JsRoutes